plexsystems/plexsystems.github.io/content/posts/container-structure-test.md

 It's possible save some keystrokes, as well as time, by combining the `docker build` and `container-structure-test test` commands so that everytime the `Dockerfile` changes, a new image is built and the test suite is executed against the most recently built image.

-While it's possible to create a single test and then pass the test inside of your `Dockerfile`, which is reminicent of Test-Driven development, another valid approach is to define _all_ your requirements first and build the `Dockerfile` from the test suite.
+While it's possible to create a single test and then pass the test inside of your `Dockerfile` (which is reminiscent of Test-Driven development), another valid approach is to define _all_ your requirements first and build the `Dockerfile` from the test suite.
 Whichever approach makes the most sense for your style is the one you should use.

 To complete our example of writing a test suite for the Atlantis container image, this is the completed test suite.

 {{< gist jpreese a09e60c6e0267064a2e6a0ea8ece603b >}}

-Integrating Container Structure Test into your workflow for developing `Dockerfiles` automates a lot of the manual exploration that was previously required to verify the structure of the container.
+Integrating Container Structure Test into your workflow for developing `Dockerfiles` automates much of the manual exploration that was previously required to verify the structure of the container.
 As a bonus, when the `Dockerfile` is built, we have a test suite that we can run everytime we need to make a change to the `Dockerfile`.